What is the DOT Physical?

 - Driver’s Information and Health History:

 The first two sections are filled out by the driver.
 All you need is to know your personal information and social security number.
-Next, complete the health history and be as truthful as you can.
-Remember, lives can hang in the balance if you are wrongfully qualified to drive yet did not answer truthfully about serious medical conditions such as a history of seizures, fainting spells, or even a history of drug or substance abuse.
+Next, complete the health history and be as truthful as you can, especially if you have serious medical conditions such as a history of seizures, fainting spells, or even a history of drug or substance abuse.

 According to the Medical Examination Report, a qualifying applicant has: